Skip to main content

 • Walkers

-Patients might feel it difficult to balance the walking aids at the beginning, but they will get used to them.
-Your doctor will guide you on how long you will have to use the walking aid after the treatment to recover from the hip injury fully.
+Patients might find it challenging to balance the walking aids initially, but they will get used to them.
+Your doctor will guide you on how long you will have to use the walking aid after the treatment to fully recover from the hip injury.

 4. Medications